-world, yet the same tourist is the first to complain if the standards undercourable, then attitudes ment champs.
+would, yet the sume tourist is the first to complain if the standards

 The main function of the TDC is to attract more tourists to Malaysia.
 It undertakes tasks which include marketing and promotions through seminars, conventions and overseas exhibitions, research and training, international relations and enforcement work.